Raku/advent/raku-advent-2022/articles/melezhik.md

 Well, this is a small new year story not pretending to be a boring technical stuff.
 But as the title says - SparrowCI pipelines for _everything_, not just for building Raku modules ...

-This, check out https://ci.sparrowhub.io to see all fun SparrowCI features and happy holidays!
+Thus, check out https://ci.sparrowhub.io to see all fun SparrowCI features and happy holidays!